BrokenShell/Fortuna/README.md

 ### Installation Notes:
 - Fortuna is designed for macOS & Linux.
-- Fortuna requires a modern C++17 Compiler and the C++ Standard Library.
+- Fortuna requires a modern C++ Compiler and the C++ Standard Library.
     - Supported compilers: Clang & GCC.
     - If you're on the latest version of macOS, you shouldn't need to install anything manually.
     - If you're running an older version of macOS you can install Xcode to get the Clang compiler and all its dependencies.